 I didn’t really feel any doubt towards the sadness of some of our personalities either.
 They exhibit minds wrapped in regret for things they haven’t done yet, or lost love, wives or sons and that realism always cuts deep.
 If you’ve lived any kind of life, then you’ll know these bars exist and you’re always stuck between disliking them for encouraging the worst in people but where else would people go, if they couldn’t get together there?
 They tend to look after each other and what’s better than being looked after if you’re off your head most of the time, and that’s a strange yet honest truth.

 Packed with all kinds of great madness, I’m still laughing at Aussie John who leaves the party in the early hours, after tripping on Acid all night, steps into the car park and shouts at the sky “I fuck well and do shit!” – If that’s not worth celebrating, what is?
-Bloody Nose, Empty Pockets really was fun while it lasted but I kind of wish I’d never known the truth about how it came together.
+Bloody Nose, Empty Pockets really was fun while it lasted, and while I wish I’d never known the truth about how it came together, I still believe it’s one hell of an achievement.